Select Page

 Is Jesus Christ the only way to be reconciled to God the Father?

-Would you like to recieve Jesus Christ as your Lord and Savior?
+Would you like to receive Jesus Christ as your Lord and Savior?

 View Answer from book